fujs999/official-ptlib/README.md

 1. Create a new release branch named `release/<YYYY-MM>` from an appropriate position on the integration branch.
-1. Increment the Release tag in the RPM spec file to 2 (should always be 1 on the integration branch).
 1. Update the build dependencies in the RPM spec file to require exact versions (including the full release tag of the target RPM).
    This makes it easier to go back and recreate a specific release build at a